Sammuel-Miranda/SignApk/README.md

 #State of Development

 I might use the java source code for the ApkSign in "java/com/android/apksig" at googlesource.com ( https://android.googlesource.com/platform/tools/apksig/+/cb5e16ea45459c2cebfc532b45a0a185c124c34a/src/main/java/com/android/apksig?autodive=0%2F) since it's more complete - a java to c# port might do the trick

+#Test Source

+The test APK is now on the "Test" folder, along a zip containing it's source code (for Android Studio compilation).